Who's it for?

-- For stock options, tastyworks charges $1 to open a contract and a $0.10 clearing fee per contract but does not charge for contract closing.
+- For stock options, tastyworks charges $1 to open a contract and no fee per contract but does not charge for contract closing.

 - For options on futures, the brokerage charges $2.50 for opening a contract and a $0.30 clearing fee for each contract and exchange fee.
 However, closing doesn’t include a commission.

 - For futures, tastyworks charges $1.25 per contract for opening and another $1.25 per contract for closing, while $0.30 clearing fee per contract and exchange fees are also applicable